luigifreda/rosdocker/README.md

 ## Credits

 This repo was initially inspired by https://github.com/jbohren/rosdocked.
 Thanks to its Author.
-I've been using and improving this repo in background for years.
+I've been using and improving this repo in the background for years.
 Now, it's time to share it back.